The Best Opening Lines in Books (And How to Write Your Own)

 But one thing at a time.
 Let's look at some of the best first lines, what makes them so great, and how to nail your own first line.

-Best First Lines of Books and Why They Work
+Best Opening Lines in Books and Why They Work

 We learn how to be great by observing greatness.
 So here it is: the best first lines of books and what makes them shine.